 If to wear every day.
-We suggest staying with solid designs, stay away from very thin bands and delicate designs.
+We suggest staying with solid designs, staying away from very thin bands and delicate designs.

 On special occasions, go for it.
 The world is your oyster.

 How to correctly size a ring?

 - If you have a current ring, the same finger that the new ring will go on?
 It is straightforward.
 First of all, make sure you are happy with the fit of this particular ring.

 - How to know if you are happy with the fit?
 Is it cool weather?
 Is your ring a snug fit?
 If so we would suggest going up a size.
 Is it warm weather?
 Is your ring cutting in?
 We suggest going up a size.
 Please do not wear a cutting circulation, If you can not remove, go to your local jeweller and get it cut off asap.

 - If you are pregnant, please do not size as it will be inaccurate.
-If you have current rings on, we strongly suggest keeping a close eye and removing any signs of swelling.
-As otherwise will cut circulation, and will need to be cut off.
+If you have current rings on, we strongly suggest keeping a close eye and removing at any signs of swelling.
+As otherwise you will cut circulation, and the ring will need to be cut off.

-- Remember each hand is different in size.
+- Remember each hand is a different in size.

 - The best time of day to measure for sizing is at around 6 pm.
 As like first thing in the morning, your hands are generally cool.
-The only exception to this rule is, have you been doing manual labour work, that you don’t normally do?
+The only exception to this rule is, have you been doing manual labour work today?, that you don’t normally do?
 Is there a heatwave happening?

 - We suggest doing your ring sizing approx 3 to 4 times on different days, if possible.
 This ensures you have sized correctly.